 2. Pat’s Place

 Talk about some down-home cooking!
 Pat’s Place offers a great selection of American comfort food.
-Visitors pack each of its three dining rooms.
+Visitors to this eatery pack each of its three dining rooms.
 Pat’s menu features delicious options such as chicken-fried steak, fried chicken, burgers, Mexican food, spaghetti, and even hamburger steak.
 The chicken-fried steak has a nice breading that accents the steak’s flavor.
 Add white cream gravy, and you have the makings of a Southern treat my Grandma Carson would have been proud to serve.
-Appetizers include fried okra, which is a must for me whenever they’re on the menu, as they bring back memories of my Southern grandmother.
+Appetizers include onion rings and fried okra, which is a must for me whenever they’re on the menu, as they bring back memories of my Southern grandmother.
 Celebrating 45 years, Pat’s Place remains a Texas icon with locals as well as visitors.

-Pro tip: With a small parking lot, visitors need to be patient.
+Pro Tip: With a small parking lot, visitors need to be patient.
 However, there is free street parking available in the neighborhood.

 3. Buttermilk Cafe